vegarringdal/simple-html/README.md

 ---

 State class helps you preserve state during the application.
-This could be between moving between pages using the router or HMR event during developement
+This could be between moving between pages using the router or HMR event during development

 Simple sample: